Samsung Galaxy Ace: Gaming

 Having an Adreno 200 GPU, and a lower processor with a lower screen resolution, the Galaxy Ace cannot run high-definition games; however, third-party developers can port some games to work on the Galaxy Ace.
 As in the GT-S5830i model, the device uses VideoCore IV which may introduce some improved characteristics but has major issues with games since neither Broadcom nor Samsung shares the source code; 3D games that work in original model might have incompatibilities with GT-S5830i.
 Games and Applications that are ported for the ARM6 do work on this phone.

 Samsung Galaxy Ace Plus

 The Samsung Galaxy Ace Plus (GT-S7500[L/T/W]) is a later generation of the Samsung Galaxy Ace (GT-S5830), which was released in 2011.
 It features an 800 MHz single core processor and it also includes the upgraded GUI and TouchWiz 4.0 interface.

+Samsung Galaxy Ace Duos

+On June 2012, Samsung released the Samsung Galaxy Ace Duos as a revision of the Samsung Galaxy Ace (GT-S5830).
+It features an 832 MHz processor and upgraded with 512MB of RAM, 3GB of internal storage, Bluetooth 3.0, Dual Sim and Dual Standby Support, released in 4 colors: White, Black, Yellow, La Fleur(Dark Pink with a floral motif).